delegateas/Delegate.SassBuilder/readme.md

 No external dependencies and no dll references will be added to your project.

-Tested with Visual Studio 2013.
+Tested with Visual Studio 2015.

 Works well with package restore on a build server too, though you need to do the package restore as described here https://docs.nuget.org/consume/package-restore/team-build.

+Note: Does (no longer) create css files for partials (files starting with "_").

 Enjoy!